repetere/jsonx/README.md

   comparisonprops:[Object], // An array of Objects used to conditionally display the current rjx.component
   //flag properties
-  passprops:Boolean, // A flag to pass parent properties to children RJX objects (except for the style property) }
+  passprops:Boolean, // A flag to pass parent properties to children RJX objects (except for the style property) comparisonorprops:Boolean, // A flag to use an or condition instead of and conditions between comparisions

+}
 ```